polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ```

 The above line of code verifies that your JWT token is valid, and that the user
-invoking the endpoint belongs to one of the following roles.
+invoking the endpoint belongs to at least one of the following roles.

 * root
 * admin